BACK TO MAIN INDEX

 Standard RS232 Fanuc serial port : (DB25 Female to honda)

 I am surprised at the few people that actually understand on how to set up all the different parameters for communications.
 Once you get it to work most people write them down and use it on all of their machines.
 I myself still do not understand the full purpose of all the different settings, but I am usually able to get communications working without a problem.
 Unfortunately, there is little documentation on how all of the different settings are used.
 I will be adding a troubleshooting section on RS232 communications in the near future.
 I will also include some recommendations on software and parameters for the different controls.
-Lastly, it will include the use of ATA or SRAM, cards, and, how to configure computers and read them.
+Lastly, it will include the use of ATA or SRAM, cards and how to configure computers and read them.

 For free RS232 software see free CNC software